turingschool/curriculum-site/module2/projects/hang_in_there/index.md

 - On the new poster form view, users should be able to fill out the three input fields and then hit the Show My Poster button
   - _Hint:
 Notice something weird happening when you click the button to submit the form?
 Try googling `event.preventDefault()`!_
+<p style="color: red">NOTE: Work through these bullet points in order.
+They'll have you update the data model first, then use that updated data model to change what is showing to the user.</p>
 - When the Show My Poster button is clicked, several things will happen:
   - First, use the values from the inputs to create a new, unique poster object and save it as the value of the `currentPoster` global variable (part of your data model)
   - Save the submitted data into the respective arrays (image URL into the images array, etc - all part of your data model) so that future random posters can use the user-created data